jtobin/jtobin.github.io/_posts/2015-12-09-tour-of-some-recursive-types.md

 by 'Fix'.
 With 'Fix' one can *always* project a value out of its recursive structure - but that's not the case with 'Free'.

-It's well-known that the 'Free' is monadic, and indeed it's usually called the '[free monad](http://www.haskellforall.com/2012/06/you-could-have-invented-free-monads.html)'.
+It's well-known that 'Free' is monadic, and indeed it's usually called the '[free monad](http://www.haskellforall.com/2012/06/you-could-have-invented-free-monads.html)'.
 The namesake 'free' comes from an algebraic definition; roughly, a free 'foo'